Orphan Black: Japanese remake

 A Japanese remake of the show, Orphan Black – 7 Genes, launched December 2, 2017, on Fuji Television, starring South Korean actress and singer Kang Ji-young as Sara Aoyama, a broke and desperate single mother who witnesses the shocking suicide of a woman who looks just like her.
 The remake was produced by Telepack for Tokai TV under licence from BBC Worldwide.

 Spin-off

 In March 2019, it was reported that a new series set in the Orphan Black universe was in early development stages at AMC, to be produced by Temple Street Productions.
 In February 2022, it was announced that Anna Fishko would be the writer of the show and that the series would follow a new story set in the same world as Orphan Black.
-In April 2022, the series was greenlit and titled Orphan Black: Echoes and it is scheduled for a 2023 premiere on AMC and AMC+.
+In April 2022, the series was greenlit and titled Orphan Black: Echoes.
 In July 2022, Krysten Ritter was cast in the lead role of Lucy.
+The series premiered in June 2024 on AMC, AMC+ and BBC America.